craha001/html-challenge/README.md

 4. Which months have the lowest and the highest atmospheric pressure on Mars?
 To answer this question:
    Again using a bar chart found in the code, the average highest atmospheric pressure month on Mars was month 9 while the lowest pressure month on Mars was month 6.
 5. About how many terrestrial (Earth) days exist in a Martian year?
-To answer this question:
    By creating a plot where we plotted martian days versus minimum temperature on Mars, the graph creates a sinuisoidal shape.
 With this plot, by following the cycle and change in temperature over time the visualization showed that a Martian year is 600-700 days long.